jmelendez2269/HomeLab/implementation_plan.md

 ### 8.1.
 Launch the Stack

-1. From your SSH session in the `~/media-stack` directory, run the command: `docker-compose up -d`
+1. From your SSH session in the `~/media-stack` directory, run the command: `docker compose up -d`
 2. This will download all the container images and start them.
 You can view the logs for all containers by running `docker-compose logs -f`.

 ### 8.2.
 Initial Service Setup